phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/ini_settings.rst

 Now, the new *"pib.rnd_max"* INI setting is declared - as ``PHP_INI_ALL`` - that means that the user may modify its value using ``ini_set()`` (and read it back with ``ini_get()``).

-We did not forget to display those INI settings as part of our extension informations, using ``DISPLAY_INI_ENTRIES()``.
+We did not forget to display those INI settings as part of our extension information, using ``DISPLAY_INI_ENTRIES()``.
 Forgetting this in the declaration of the ``MINFO()`` hook will lead to our INI settings being hidden from the user in the information page (``phpinfo()``).
-Have a look at the :doc:`extension informations chapter <extension_infos>` if you need.
+Have a look at the :doc:`extension information chapter <extension_infos>` if you need.

 Usage
 *****

-On your part as extension developper, we may now need to read INI settings values by yourself.
+On your part as extension developer, we may now need to read INI settings values by yourself.
 The simplest way to do this into your extension is to use macros that will look for the value into the main array retaining all the INI settings, find it, and return it as the type you'll ask for.
 We are provided several macros depending on what C type we want to be given back.